In Investing, By Richard Garda, on October 9, 2024

 Is Compound Interest Good?

-When it comes to saving, compound interest is highly beneficial.
+When it comes to saving, CP is highly beneficial.
 It helps your money grow over time without any extra effort.
 If you’re looking for a passive way to increase your savings without taking on the risk of investing, compound interest is a great option.

 Before making extra payments, though, it’s important to check if your loan has penalties for early repayment.
 Some loans require you to wait a certain period before paying them off early to avoid these fees.
 In other cases, paying your loan off sooner can save you a significant amount in interest.